 First, I check to see if the store has odd bits at a discount (or if I do in my freezer from trimming fresh salmon) because it will all be chopped up anyway.
 If you can’t get fresh at a great price, try frozen – and check Aldi.
 You might even want to consider Canned Salmon, which is a great option for wild caught Alaskan Salmon.

 These Salmon Burgers are fantastic.
-They’re off the Hy-Vee Salmon Burgers but there’s a little technique I learned from Mark Bittman.
-Process some of the Salmon into a paste which holds the burgers together with only a minimum of breadcrumb.
+They’re off of our local grocery store, Hy-Vee’s Salmon Burgers.
+There’s a little technique I learned from Mark Bittman, though: process some of the Salmon into a paste which holds the burgers together with only a minimum of breadcrumb.
 (If you use frozen you may need more breadcrumb than if you use fresh.)

 I just love the combination of flavors I’ve come up with here, but you’re free to add in all kinds of goodies, sauces or condiments or just go simple.